 - Many shared hosting also offers free domain that reduces initial cost too.
-You can see the list of such hosting companies here.

 Most beginning bloggers are short on funds and have little income at the start.
 For this reason, it is usually preferable to choose a hosting service charging between $5-$15/month rather than spending $20-$200 for managed WordPress hosting.

 Personally, this kind of feature is offered by high-end WordPress hosting.
-The point here is; don’t make the mistake of spending a bomb on your blog hosting from day one.
+The point here is; that don’t make the mistake of spending a bomb on your blog hosting from day one.

 Honestly, most of the web hosting services these days offer amazing resources at low prices, but I always judge a web hosting service for its performance and customer support.

 When you are dealing with hosting, you need to have basic knowledge about FTP, SSH (in some cases), and other changes which you will be making from cPanel.
 Unfortunately, DDOS attacks and the hacking of sites is widespread, and you have to ensure that your server quality is up to the task of dealing with any normal hacking attempt.